On Bayes Risk Lower Bounds: Introduction

-This inequality is very general in that it is true for any $\Theta$, $\ac$, any given nonnegative loss $L$ and prior $w$.
-In fact, using our $f$-divergence inequalities from Section \ref{sec:Bayes_01}, we prove, in Theorem \ref{bwl}, the following general lower bound for $R_{\rm Bayes}(w, L; \Theta)$ which holds for any $f$-divergence:
+We also prove analogues of the above inequality for different $f$ divergences.
+Specifically, using our $f$-divergence inequalities from Section \ref{sec:Bayes_01}, we prove, in Theorem \ref{bwl}, the following inequality which holds for every $f$ divergence:

 where $I_f(w, \mathcal{P})$ represents the $f$-informativity and $u_f(\cdot)$ is a non-decreasing $[0, 1]$-valued function that depends only on $f$.
 This function $u_f(\cdot)$ (see its definition from \eqref{ufi}) can be explicitly computed for many $f$-divergences of interest, which gives useful lower bounds in terms of $f$-informativity.
 For example, for the case of KL divergence and chi-squared divergence, inequality \eqref{ggfe} gives the lower bound in \eqref{eq:intro_I_bayes_KL} and the following inequality respectively,